mehulagg/gitlab/doc/administration/reference_architectures/index.md

 instance to other geographical locations as a read-only fully operational instance that can also be promoted in case of disaster.

-## Deviating from the suggested architectures
+## Deviating from the suggested reference architectures

 As a general rule of thumb the further away you move from the Reference Architectures the harder it will be get support for it.
 With any deviation, you're introducing a layer of complexity that will add challenges to finding out where potential issues might lie.
 This includes both environmental makeup as well as installation method.

 The reference architectures use the official GitLab Linux packages (Omnibus GitLab) to install and configure the various components.
 The components are installed on separate machines (virtualized or bare metal), with machine hardware